Lux-AI-Challenge/Lux-Design-S1/kits/README.md

 This section details the general API each kit adheres to.
 It follows the conventions of Python but other kits are exactly the same, differing only in syntax and naming conventions.
 Any individual difference should be noted in the comments in the kits themselves.

+Some methods you may notice are for generating an action, e.g. moving a unit, transferring resources, building units.
+These action methods always return a string, which should be added to the commands array, of which there are examples of how to do so in the starter kits.

 ### game_state

 The `game_state` object is provided to you and contains the complete information about the current state of the game at the current turn, `game_state.turn`.
 Each agent/player in the game has an id, with your bot's id equal to `game_state.id` and the other team's id being `(game_state.id + 1 ) % 2`.